lfost42/quizsail2/scripts/README.md

 None of my scripts delete raw files.
 This is becuase I've had to go back and adjust them after creating the json file.

+### codify.py
+* Takes a text input, wraps it in < code > tags, adds \n line breaks, and provides the output in a single line to paste back into your raw data file.

 ### sybex_q.py

 * input file: txt that ends with _rawq